Furnace BTU Calculator

 How to Calculate Furnace Size in BTUs

-According to the Star Tribune, the constant cycling of an oversized furnace is less comfortable as well, since certain areas of the home heat up too quickly and become too hot before the system turns off.[1]
-There are several factors to consider when trying to figure out how many BTUs your furnace should be.
+According to the Star Tribune, the constant cycling of an oversized furnace is less comfortable as well since certain areas of the home heat up too quickly and become too hot before the system turns off.[1]
+Both furnaces that are too small and too large will also cost you more to run, while still leaving your home uncomfortable.
+They’ll also wear out faster, costing you more in replacement costs.

 BTUs per Square Foot Based on Climate

-The table below shows the how many BTUs per square foot you’ll need based on your climate zone.
+The table below shows how many BTUs per square foot you’ll need based on your climate zone.

 Table showing suggested BTU/sq. ft. of heat for various climate zones.